becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 * AmazonElasticFileSystemFullAccess
 * AmazonEKS_CNI_Policy
 * EKSFullAccess
+* DNSAccess  (optional)

-## 1.2 Create a Bastion Host in your VPC to administer your cluster
+## 1.2 Create an EKS Management Host in your VPC to administer your cluster

-To administer your EKS cluster easily, create a administrative host, called the Bastion Host.
+To administer your EKS cluster easily, create a administrative host, called the EKS Management Host.

-The bastion host will be a small Linux host to upload the docker images to the registry and administer the cluster.
+The management host will be a small Linux host to upload the docker images to the registry and administer the cluster.
-It is recommended that the host is in the same VPC as your kubernetes cluster.
+It is recommended that the host is in the same VPC as your Kubernetes cluster.
 This will simplify the access to the cluster resources and the administration.

 The host can use a very small server e.g. t2.medium as no compute power is necessary.

 **AWS Console**

-Open the AWS Console and create the Bastion Host.
+Open the AWS Console and create the Management Host.
 You can use a small instance type like t3a.medium.
 Place the host into the the new VPC as you will use it for your Kubernetes Cluster.
 Attach the EKSManager Role you created in 1.1 to the instance.

-* Use CentOS or AWS Linux as OS for the Bastion Host.
+* Use CentOS or AWS Linux as OS for the Management Host.
 Other Linux systems should also be possible as long as you can install Docker CE onto them.
 All provided scripts are created on CentOS or RHEL Server.
 They are not tested with other Linux distributions.
-* Open port 22 (SSH) to access your Bastion Host from everywhere.
+* Open port 22 (SSH) to access your Management Host from everywhere.
 * Make sure a public IP is assigned.
 Either assign an Elastic IP afterwards or make sure "Auto-assign Public IP" is set to enable.
 * Make sure you assign 30GB of Hard Disk space to your new instance.
 You need this disk space to extract the Component Pack.

-## 1.3 Add the required software to your Bastion Host
+## 1.3 Add the required software to your Management Host

 Connect to your new host and install this software: